thomas-legrand/mnist-classification/README.md

 ## Installation

 These installation steps assume that you are working on an Ubuntu 64 bits machine.
-If working on Windows or Mac, please look for the corresponding installation steps online.
+If working on a Windows or Mac machine, please look for the corresponding installation steps online.
 An easy way to get such a setup is to launch an Amazon EC2 instance with this [tutorial](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html#ec2-launch-instance_linux).

-Prerequisites: git and python3
+Prerequisites: we suppose that `git` and `python3` are already present on the system.

 * Download the package lists from the repositories